-This problem was formulated as a mixed-integer linear optimization model in [1].
+This problem was formulated as a MIP model in [7].
 The objective of this deterministic model is to minimize the total energy supply cost.
-This cost comprises the ones related to the energy contracts signed as well as those related to the maintenance of the cogeneration plant and the boiler.
+This cost comprises the ones related to the energy contracts signed as well as those related to the operation and maintenance of the cogeneration plant and the boiler.
 In this model, three sets of constraints were basically formulated:

-- Boiler and cogeneration plant operation: To determine the economic dispatch and the unit commitment of the energy supply system. - Energy Balance: To satisfy the electric and thermal demands of the factory. - Contracts: To evaluate the contracts to choose and the quantity of energy or fuel associated with each one.
+- Boiler and cogeneration plant operation: To determine the economic dispatch and the unit commitment of the energy supply system. - Energy Balance: To satisfy the electric and thermal demands of the factory.

+• Contracts: To evaluate the contracts to choose and the quantity of energy or fuel associated with each one.

-In this formulation, binary variables are mainly used for modeling the unit commitment of the boiler and cogeneration plant, the contracting decisions and some types of contracts.
-A large set of contracts, which covers the range of risk aversion that a consumer can show, was modeled.
-These contracts range from spot to fixed prices and are discussed in Section VI.
+In this formulation, binary variables are used for modeling the unit commitment of the boiler and cogeneration plant, the contracting decisions and some types of contracts.